-Single Duct Air Terminals require sufficient space to allow servicing of the controls and electric reheat power hookup (if applicable).
+Fan Powered Air Terminals require sufficient space to allow servicing of the controls, motor/blower and electric reheat (if applicable) and single point power hookup.
+A minimum of 3" of vertical clearance is required below the bottom of the unit.
 Horizontal clearance requirements are dependent upon access panel dimensions which are indicated on the appropriate submittal.
 For control panel access, a minimum of 18" is recommended.
 See the appropriate submittal for control panel location.